 Usually CT, particularly for bony or ligamentous injury

 MRI to confirm injury site and level within the spinal cord

-Spinal cord injury should be suspected in any child that has been in a motor vehicle crash, has fallen from a height ≥ 3 m, or has had a submersion injury.
+Spinal cord injury should be suspected in any child who has been in a motor vehicle crash, has fallen from a height ≥ 3 meters, or has had a submersion injury.

 Children with a spinal injury should be transferred to a pediatric trauma center.